 For more information on inelastic collisions, see HyperPhysics.

 Electricity use is a good example that illustrates energy loss in a system.
 By the time the energy associated with electric power reaches the user, it has taken many forms.
 Initially, the process begins with the creation of the electricity through some method.
 For example, the burning of coal in a power plant takes the chemical energy stored in the coal and releases it through combustion, creating heat that produces steam.
 From here the steam moves turbines and the mechanical energy here turns a generator to produce electricity.
-A typical coal fired electrical plant is around 38% efficient, so ~1/3 of the initial energy content of the fuel is transformed into a useable form of energy while the rest is lost.
+A typical coal fired electrical plant is around 38% efficient, so ~1/3 of the initial energy content of the fuel is transformed into a usable form of energy while the rest is lost.
 Further losses occur during the transport of this electricity.
 In the transmission and distribution of electricity in the United States, the EIA estimates that about 6% of the electricity is lost in these processes.
 Finally, the electricity reaches its destination.
-This electricity could reach an incandescent light bulb wherein a thin wire is heated until it glows, with a significant amount of energy being lost as heat.
+This electricity could reach an incandescent light bulb wherein a thin wire is heated until it glows, with a significant amount of energy being lost as heat, shown in Figure 1.
 The resulting light contains only about 2% of the energy content of the coal used to produce it.
 Changing to CFL light bulbs can improve this by about 4x, but that only takes it up to 8% of the initial chemical energy in the coal.

 Fuels have enormous energy contents, but very little actually ends up as usable energy and most is lost.
 These energy losses result in extremely inefficient processes, some of these come from fundamental limitations like the second law of thermodynamics, but some provide opportunities for better engineering.